18F/development-guide/pages/code-review.md

 ## Why reviews?

-Code reviews are incredibly important step to the development process.
+Code reviews are an incredibly important part of the development process.
 Our goals when reviewing code are to:

 - expose bugs before they make it to production;
-- ensure a consistent quality in the codebase;
+- ensure consistent code quality;
 - create an environment for sharing knowledge and developing skills;
-- cross-pollination of debugging skills when problems arise;
+- cross-pollinate debugging skills when problems arise;
-- cultivation of the ability to critique one’s own code more strongly;
+- cultivate the ability to critique one’s code more strongly;
 - encourage open communication between the entire team.

-## Potential obstacles to be mindful of

-If you are attempting to establish code reviews as a part of your team's or organization's workflow, there are several obstacles you might run into:

-- Code reviews require intense concentration when they are to be done right, which in turn requires additional time that will have an impact on story effort estimates in a sprint.
-- Introducing the idea of writing tests and requiring them in order for a code review to pass will take time and commitment from all team members if they have not already bought into the benefits of TDD.
-- Additional training may be needed for folks who are unfamiliar with what linters and/or testing harnesses.
-- Writing a style guide that is firm but reasonable requires time and a strong commitment from all team members to adhere to and hold each other accountable for.
-- Maintaining a well-organized code base requires strict discipline from all team members.

-In order to overcome these obstacles be sure to maintain a positive but persistent attitude around the benefits of code reviews.
-Continue to work with your colleagues and managers to demonstrate the benefits of code reviews by exhibiting patience with them and finding ways that showcase how code reviews can have a direct impact on improving their work.

-By maintaining a positive attititude, leading by example, and demonstrating an honest willingess to work with others you will begin to see people come around to the idea that code reviews are beneficial for everyone involved.

 ## Tips for a successful review